MahmoudHassan77/ffmpeg-docs/README.md

 - **libavcodec** ⇒ contains all the encoders and decoders that FFmpeg support
 - **libavformat** ⇒ has all the muxers and demuxers for dealing with various container formats like MP4, MKV, AVI, and more.
-- **libavfilter** ⇒ consists of a huge number of filters that you can use to modify thee audio or video such as scaling, cropping, resizing, and more
+- **libavfilter** ⇒ consists of a huge number of filters that you can use to modify the audio or video such as scaling, cropping, resizing, and more
 - **libavdevices** ⇒ support several different input and output devices
 - **libavutil** ⇒ contains utility functions that are used by other FFmpeg components.
 It includes functions for memory management, data structures, mathematics, and more
 - **libswscale** ⇒ is responsible for image scaling and conversion.
 It's often used to adapt the dimensions and color spaces of video frames